melvinkcx/fastapi-events/README.md

 Since version 0.7.0, OpenTelemetry support has been added as an optional feature.

-To enable it, make sure you install the optional modules:
+To enable it, make sure you install the following optional modules:

 ```shell
 pip install fastapi-events[otel]